CosmicMiriam/ImageClassifier/README.md

 * Train the image classifier on your dataset
 * Use the trained classifier to predict image content

 The project can be trained on any set of labeled images.
-Here your network will be learning about flowers and end up as a command line application.
+Here your network will be learning about flowers and end up as a command line application using the scripts train.py and predict.py.

 But, what you do with your new skills depends on your imagination and effort in building a dataset.
 For example, imagine an app where you take a picture of a car, it tells you what the make and model is, then looks up information about it.
 Go build your own dataset and make something new.

-First up is importing the packages you'll need.
-It's good practice to keep all the imports at the beginning of your code.
-As you work through this notebook and find you need to import a package, make sure to add the import up here.
+First step is to import the required packages:

 ```python
 # Imports here